Dealing with alcohol-related problems

 Responsible Marketing Activities

 To advance our efforts to eradicate harmful drinking of alcohol as stated in the CSV Purpose, we will disclose our responsible marketing code as an alcohol producer.
-This code applies to Kirin Brewery, Mercian, Lion and Myanmar Brewery.
+This code applies to Kirin Brewery, Mercian, Lion.

 Global Marketing Code for Responsible Drinking